-Based on archival data, profiles of the examined wells were created (in lower resolution - Figures No. 1 and 2, in higher resolution - Annexes 3a and 3b).
+Based on archival data, profiles of the examined wells were created (Figures No. 24).
 Both boreholes are drilled with a diameter of 1620 mm (up to 5 m deep), followed by a drilling diameter of 1350 mm, which continues to the bottom of the borehole.
 The backfill for both wells is double - the outer backfill has a fraction of 2-4 mm; the inner backfill has a fraction of 8-16 mm.
 Boreholes are areas of full equipment equipped with steel with an outer diameter.
 426 mm.
 The perforated equipment area is equipped with an older version of UGI filters with an outer diameter of 360 mm.
 In addition, the KV-9 well was converted to a lower diameter in the past.
 However, information on this disguise was not available in the archive data.
 From the field survey it is evident that the KV-9 well was converted to steel equipment with an outer diameter.
 225 mm.